vsantos/k8s-tanker/README.md

 The project is still under development, and it needs to handle a few things for the future:

-- The k8s cluster runs into a virtual machine that runs in a different subnet from the host, which means that exposing kubernetes' pods to the world can be a little difficult because demands an internal routing forward and will not be done automatically.
-- We are working with the possibility to solve the DNS locally automatically instead of just using the virtual machine IP from commands like: `minikube service ${SERVICE_NAME} --url`
+- We are working with the possibility to run the app in a `sandbox-mode`, which is basically run it in a specific VM using Vagrant